 If you’d like to learn more about alcohol dependence treatment and marriage counselling, please contact me for a free, 10-minute consultation.
 If you have any other questions, I encourage you to take a look at the FAQ page.

-My practice is based in Bondi Beach in Sydney’s Eastern Suburbs, 2026.
+My practice is based in St Ives on Sydney’s North Shore.

 *I am speaking directly to the female partner here because, 9.9 times out of 10, the female partner is the one who reaches out to me for counselling.
 However, if you are a man struggling to understand your partner’s drinking, this page is also meant for you!
 I am equally well acquainted on the particular issues faced by male partners, and I am here to help.